 When you're tired and hungry, everything tastes good.
 This Harissa Goat Shank, however, tastes amazing whether you're tired or not.
 A knife is not necessary--after 4 hours in R2D2, a fork is all you need to pull off succulent pieces of meat from these goat shanks.
 In fact, I think I ate this entire meal with the spoon that was sitting in front of me when I served the dish.

-I was inspired by Molly Stevens' recipe for Roasted Goat Leg with Hairssa, Tomatoes, and Onions.
 The bold flavor of Harissa gives the shanks flavor without over shadowing the goat, which is a surprisingly subtle meat.
 The tomatoes and carrots are sweet, especially after a day of stewing.
 It's the sort of dish that takes your mouth halfway across the world and back, conjuring up visions of the middle east.
 It's the sort of meal you want to make again, the very next day.

 Harissa Goat Shank with Tomatoes & Carrots over Butternut Purée